kiranvaidhya/personal-website/content/home/experience.md

     location: Pune, India
     date_start: '2014-12-08'
     date_end: '2015-05-31'
-    description: Developed an image registration tool to align spinal images from mobile C-Arm systems
+    description: Developed an image registration tool to align pre-operative and post-operative fluoroscopic images of the spine from mobile C-Arm systems

 design:
   columns: '2'